DpoofikD/PacketMagician/README.md

 ~~~
 -h, --help - shows this message
 --usage - shows the usage message
---protocol - which protocol would you like to use (currently icmp and tcp are avaliable)
+--protocol - which protocol would you like to use (tcp, udp, icmp)
 --tip - Target IP
 --sip - Source IP
 --tp - Target Port